pragyaasapkota/System-Design-Concepts/Readme.md

 1. Don't Create Pull Request to update "readme.md" or the "CONTRIBUTING.md" File.

 2. If you want to add corrections or design pictures or have a genuine update on the existing files, try it and if it is valid - will be accepted.
+But you need to make a new .md file inside the folder and add your content there.

 3. Make a folder for your content and make your content limited to the folder only.